What are Nature spirits and Fairies?

 The true poet and inspired artist sees them in inner vision and tries in vain to tell the glories that his soul beholds.
 To children and the simple in heart, fairies dwell still within the hearts of flowers, or in the sheen of iridescent insect's wings.
 They sparkle in the eyes of laughing maidens and linger on their dimpling cheeks.
-They are the scent of roses and of the odorous may; and with their fairy-brush they tint the blooms, the fruits, the leaves and grasses, that with their joyful message raise up our hearts and minds to Paradise.
+They are the scent of roses and of the odorous may that adorns the hedges in spring; and with their fairy-brush they tint the blooms, the fruits, the leaves and grasses, that with their joyful message raise up our hearts and minds to Paradise.

 Books about nature spirits and fairies